DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Preliminaries

-\underline{\textit{Safe exploration in RL}} seeks to address the challenge of learning an optimal policy for a task while minimising the occurrence of safety violations (or catastrophic failures) during training \citep{hans2008safe}.
-Since in RL, the model dynamics and reward function are a priori unknown, the aim is to keep the frequency of failure in each training episode as small as possible.

 \textbf{Markov games.} Our framework involves a system of two agents each with their individual objectives.
-Settings of this kind are formalised by MGs, a framework for studying self-interested agents that simultaneously act over time \citep{littman1994markov}.
+Settings of this kind are formalised by MGs which model self-interested agents that act over time \citep{deng2021complexity}.
 In the standard MG setup, the actions of \textit{both} agents influence both each agent's rewards and the system dynamics.
 Therefore, each agent $i\in\{1,2\}$ has its own reward function $R_i:\mathcal{S}\times(\times_{i=1}^2\mathcal{A}_i)\to\mathbb{R}$ and action set $\mathcal{A}_i$ and its goal is to maximise its \textit{own} expected returns.
-The system dynamics, now influenced by both agents, are described by a transition probability $P:\mathcal{S} \times(\times_{i=1}^2\mathcal{A}_i) \times \mathcal{S} \rightarrow [0, 1]$.
-Unlike classical MGs, in our MG, {\fontfamily{cmss}\selectfont Safety Agent} does not intervene at each state but is allowed to assume control of the system at certain states which it decides using a form of control known as \textit{impulse control} \citep{mguni2018optimal}.\footnote{Our MG is related to stochastic differential games with impulse control \citep{mguni2018viscosity,cosso2013stochastic}.
-However, our MG differs markedly since it is nonzero-sum, an agent \textit{assumes control} and is a discrete-time treatment.}
+The system dynamics, influenced by both agents, are described by a probability kernel $P:\mathcal{S} \times(\times_{i=1}^2\mathcal{A}_i) \times \mathcal{S} \rightarrow [0, 1]$.